JCruan519/iDAT/README.md

-## 3. Fine-tuning with in our iDAT framework
+## 3. Fine-tuning within our iDAT framework

 To fine-tune a pre-trained ViT model via `Adapter` within our iDAT framework on VTAB-1K, run: